 Press “U” to question nothing

 It’s hard to describe The Stanley Parable without actually spoiling the game for those who’ve never played it, but I’ll try.
 Stanley works in room 427 of a big building.
 His job is to sit in his office all day and push buttons on his computer as instructed by his monitor.
-And apparently he loves it.
+And apparently, he loves it.
 But one day the orders stop coming through and Stanley leaves his office to discover that all his co-workers have mysteriously vanished.

 From here on you take control of Stanley, but as you explore the building looking for answers it’s obvious that something is not quite right.
 Not to mention that everything you do is commented on, often sarcastically or mockingly, by the narrator (brilliantly voiced by Kevan Brighting).

 The Stanley Parable is more like an interactive art installation than an actual game.
 Humorous, silly, surreal, atmospheric, cryptic, self-referential and philosophical, it’s a Kafkaesque world of non-sequiturs, labyrinths, infinity loops and multiple permutations.
-It explores the nature of choice, the drudgery of everyday life, the desire for escapism and the seemingly inconsequentialness of existence.
+It explores the nature of choice, the drudgery of everyday life, the desire for escapism and the seeming inconsequentialness of existence.
 It sounds pretentious, but it never takes itself too seriously – it’s all very light-hearted and tongue-in-cheek.

 A far cry